masinde70/Speech-To-Text-Gen-AI/README.md

+---

 # Speech-To-Text-Gen-AI

 A **Retrieval Augmented Generation (RAG)** system for audio data, powered by LangChain, Chroma, Hugging Face embeddings, AssemblyAI, and OpenAI's GPT models.

-This project demonstrates how to transcribe audio files, embed their contents, and enable powerful question-answering over the audio using modern LLMs.
+This project demonstrates how to transcribe audio files, embed their contents, and enable powerful question answering over audio using modern LLMs.

 ---